 What to expect on Sundays

-Firstly, expect to be in a room that has a mix of people in it - there will be some who who are just like you (who you might naturally connect with) and it is pretty certain there will be plenty who are from a different background/age/experience.
+Firstly, expect to be in a room that has a mix of people in it - there will be some who are just like you (who you might naturally connect with) and it is pretty certain there will be plenty who have a different background/age/experience.
 For instance, we have over 40 nationalities in Wellspring Church.
 Expect variety, and we hope you learn to love it - it is part of who God made us to be as a church family.

 Secondly, expect exuberant praise and worship alonside passionate prayer and preaching.
 The love of God is so profound, it moves us deeply and we often like to express that freely.
 This sometimes involves loud singing, dancing, waving banners (if there's room) and will usually lead in to preaching that brings the Bible's truths to bear on our daily lives.
-Here at Wellspring Church we expect this preaching to move us, forward, to become more like the people God wants us to be.
+Here at Wellspring Church we expect this preaching to move us forward, to become more like the people God wants us to be.
 There is often a chance to respond to the preaching in prayer and worship.

 More questions?
 See below...

 We are a mainstream church part of the Assemblies of God ‘Pentecostal’ movement.
 In fact, this movement is one of the largest and fastest-growing branches of Christianity in the world.

 What this means is that we follow in the central traditions of the Christian Church, valuing the authority and truth of what the Bible teaches and preserving the nature of the Christian life as a relationship with God made possible because of what Jesus accomplished on the cross.
 ‘Pentecostal’ churches teach that the life and power of the Holy Spirit that came at Pentecost (see Acts 1-4) is available and necessary for the church today.